YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Methods

 \section{Methods}

 In this section, we provide a detailed introduction to our dataset and modules.
 Firstly, we describe the foundational aspects and detailed information of the dataset, which is intended to support further research in this area.
-Secondly, we introduce the design of the HRFM-TOD module, which alleviates the issue of blurred features of small objects in low-light conditions.
-Thirdly, we explain the design of the MFIA module, which enhances the model’s ability to perform feature interactions across multiple receptive fields.
+Secondly, we introduce the overall architecture of the YOLO-LLTS model.
+Thirdly, We describe the design of the HRFM-SOD module, which alleviates the issue of blurred features of small objects in low-light conditions.
+Then, we explain the design of the MFIA module, which enhances the model’s ability to perform feature interactions across multiple receptive fields.
 Finally, we present the PGFE module, which utilizes prior knowledge to improve the quality of low-light images.